yareally10/thoughtful-sort/README.md

 node sort.js
 ```

-Update the number in the main function to test different test cases.
+Update the input numbers in the main function to test different test cases.

 ## Sort Method